CREATIVE LEARNING CENTRE AUCKLAND ART GALLERY

 Both of these venues benefit the community by providing facilities for musical and dramatic performances and for practice and competition in a variety of sporting codes.
 The Northern Mystics and other high profile netball teams have valued the facilities which the Sports Centre provides in such a central position in the city and badminton, futsal and ultimate frisbee are played there regularly by players of all ages.

-The Joyce Fisher Charitable Trust has been a major supporter of the Halberg Disability Sport Foundation since 2013.
-The support has provided essential funding to assist the following core Halberg activities:
+The Joyce Fisher Charitable Trust has been a major supporter of the Halberg Foundation since 2013 providing essential funding to support Halberg’s important programmes to assist in enhancing the lives of physically disabled New Zealanders by enabling them to participate in sport and recreation.

 Saint Kentigern has a long and proud history of excellence in education.
 Its mission is to provide education which inspires students to strive for excellence in all areas of life for the glory of God and the service of others alongside a vision of developing graduates who will serve and lead with distinction.